coderdiaz/linkzy/README.md

 ## License

-Licensed under the mIT License, Copyright &copy; 2023 Javier Diaz Chamorro
+Licensed under the MIT License.
 See [LICENSE](./LICENSE.md) for more information.

+Copyright &copy; 2023 Javier Diaz Chamorro